matoous/dzxcz/content/posts/documenting_golang_apis/index.md

 I have seen multiple times the [Stripe API docs](https://stripe.com/docs/api) mentioned as an example of how API docs should be done.
-Other popular produts with great documentation include [Twitter](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/overview), [Twillio](https://www.twilio.com/docs/usage/api), and [GitHub](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) to name a few.
+Other popular products with great documentation include [Twitter](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/overview), [Twillio](https://www.twilio.com/docs/usage/api), and [GitHub](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) to name a few.
 On the other hand, articles talking about bad api documentation often mention [Facebook](https://developers.facebook.com/docs/),